Mod4rchive/Discord-Reposter-bot/README.md

 The project leverages the [messageCreate](https://discord.js.org/#/docs/discord.js/main/class/Client?scrollTo=e-messageCreate) event in discord.
 It then uses the metadata from the **repost config** to filter out data such as allow only from users/bots and to allow only embeds/components/etc. and other configurations.

+In order to support DMs with users a _source_ and _destination_, the config's `guildID` and `channelID` would be set to the DM's `channelID`, the system recognizes this automatically to instead looking for a channel in the server, looks for the user DMs channel from the list of user channels available to the bot client

 ![sample configuration](public/repost_view.png)

 ## Commands